-A great cup of coffee isn’t just about the beans, says Blossom co-founder Jeremy Kempel.
+A great cup of coffee isn’t just about the beans, says Blossom co-founder Jeremy Kuempel.
 It’s also about the brewing process.
 “We are able to brew the best-tasting coffee in the world because we control how it is brewed,” he says.

 The Blossom team, which includes mechanical engineers with backgrounds at places like Apple, Tesla, BMW, and NASA, has designed a tabletop single-serve coffee maker with an adaptable brew chamber whose temperature and pressure is computer-controlled to extract the most flavor from the particular variety of coffee bean being used.

-“Every bean requires its own brew parameters to taste exactly right,” Kempel says.
+“Every bean requires its own brew parameters to taste exactly right,” Kuempel says.
 Users of Blossom’s machine can download the right parameters from the company’s website.
 “We are bringing the Internet to coffee brewing, and it’s going to be amazing.”

 Blossom plans to sell its machines first for use in cafes, then offices, then homes.
 It’s starting by approaching specialty coffee brewers like Ritual Coffee.
-“The response from baristas everywhere has been phenomenal, for the simple reason that our coffee tastes better,” Kempel says.
+“The response from baristas everywhere has been phenomenal, for the simple reason that our coffee tastes better,” Kuempel says.